 by Robert Wilkinson

-Beside the King, January 8 is also the birthday of Doors' guitarist Robbie Krieger.
+Along with Elvis Presley, whose birthday celebration is coming soon, January 8 is also the birthday of Doors' guitarist Robbie Krieger.

 Robbie Krieger (January 8, 1946) is one of the best known guitarists in the world, and wrote some of the Doors’ best known songs, including “Light My Fire,” “Love Me Two Times,” “Touch Me,” and “Love Her Madly.”
 (Yes I know the Doors attributed composition to all 4, but realistically, most songs have one or two main writers!)
 Since the Doors he’s had a career as a jazz-fusion guitarist, and worked with countless major talents while keeping the Doors’ legacy alive with Ray Manzarek.

 Today we have LOTS of live performance videos of Robbie, Jim, Ray, and John doing what only they could do!

 From January 1, 1967, the Doors live on tv performing the song that introduced them to the world, the electrifying "Break On Through (To the Other Side)."
 Here's the music video of the Doors doing "Break On Through (To the Other Side)"